opencomputeproject/oom/README.md

 Old News: Feb 11

-   Gravitational waves detected at LIGO.
-A big day for physics!

    The new Southbound API is now committed to the master branch, and should be considered accepted for development going forward.